Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: The main result

 is a ribbon tensor equivalence by application of the indicated theorems.

 \end{itemize}

 \end{thm}

-The definition of unitary coboundary weak Hopf algebra, its restricted version named unitary compatible coboundary weak Hopf algebra, are given in Sects.
-31, 32 in \cite{CGP}, by abstracting features of the hermitian structure of $U_q({\mathfrak g})$ for $|q|=1$, discovered by Wenzl in \cite{Wenzl} in his proof of unitarity of Kirillov inner product, for the associated fusion category as certain roots of unity, based on a complex Drinfeld coboundary matrix.
-The more general notion admits a categorical characterization generalizing Doplicher-Roberts symmetric functors.

-For part (b), we refer the reader to Theorem 3.2 (a) in \cite{CGP} and further indications therein where the statement is explained.

-We would like to notice that the passages described in (\ref{31.2}) are explicit.
-The first and the last equivalences are due respectively, to the work by Zhu combined with that of Huang and Lepowsky.
-The last is the functor due to Wenzl enriched with our weak tensor structure, preserving Drinfeld coboundary structure derived from the ribbon and $R$-matrix, see the above cited sections in \cite{CGP}.

-The middle equivalence in (\ref{31.2}) is application of the explicit symmetry provided by our analogue of Drinfeld-Kohno theorem 30.4 in \cite{CGP}.
+We notice that the equivalences described in (\ref{31.2}) are explicit.
+The equivalence on the left is Zhu's linear equivalence endowed with the natural transformations given by the restriction to the zero modes the braided tensor structure by Huang and Lepowsky.
+The fact that the braided tensor structure of the range of $Z$ induced by Huang-Lepowsky structure in (a) coincides with the structure arising from quantum groups on the Zhu algebra, follows from our work in (c), done in \cite{CGP}, and the first statement of part (d), established in this paper.
+The equivalence on the right is the functor due to Wenzl enriched with our weak tensor structure by Theorem \ref{wh}.
+The middle equivalence is an application of the explicit symmetry provided by our analogue of Drinfeld-Kohno theorem 29.4 in \cite{CGP}, and stated in parts (a) and (b) of Theorem 2.2 in \cite{CGP}.
 This symmetry is given by a Drinfeld twist explicitly defined by the action of the $R$-matrix, more precisely by the braided and ribbon structure in the two settings, that allow to see in the vertex operator algebra setting same structure as that in the quantum group setting.

-\section{Motivation and framework of our work.
-Constructing braided tensor equivalences via a quantum gauge group given by a discrete weak Hopf algebra and a Drinfeld twist.}

-Before going into the explanation of the statement and outline the main tools of the proof in more detail, we summarize the general framework that motivated and led to our work.
-In the following, where not indicated the cited sections and results refer to \cite{CGP}, and also for unexplained notation.

-We were originally motivated by Doplicher-Roberts abstract duality theory for compact groups and their application to the construction of a global compact gauge group and reconstruction of the net of field algebras from the observable algebras in high dimensional quantum field theories \cite{DR1}, \cite{DR}.

-In the setting of low dimensional quantum field theories, starting with the fusion categories of quantum groups at all the roots of unity that are known to correspond to unitary structures by the work of Wenzl and Xu \cite{Wenzl}, \cite{Xu_star}, we in particular construct discrete quantum group-like structures with non-trivial twisted unitary structures for all the Lie types as in \cite{Wenzl}.
-These discrete quantum groups are thought of as duals of compact quantum groups, but their preduals admit no analogy to the case of the compact quantum groups of Woronowicz, because they are non-associative algebras.
-However, Woronowicz work was strongly inspiring for us.
-Indeed our first examples in the type $A$ case were first constructed in our previous work \cite{CP} via an abstract Tannaka-Krein method in the search of a noncommutative function algebra, using the fusion rules of the corresponding fusion category.